|Authorization Code:||SAI/ QMS/QM/001|

 - Health (Appendix 9.3)

-This quality manual contains documented statements of our quality policy and quality objectives and references the documented procedures required by ISO 9001:2008, IWA 2, Quality Management Systems, as pertaining to Higher Education Requirements and other documents needed to ensure effective planning, operation and control of our key processes.
+This Quality Manual contains documented statements of our quality policy and quality objectives, and references the documented procedures required by ISO 9001:2008, IWA 2, Quality Management Systems, as pertaining to Higher Education Requirements, as well as other documents needed to ensure effective planning, operation, and control of our key processes.

-The level and type of quality management system documentation established for our business is continually reviewed to ensure it remains appropriate for the complexity of the interactions of our core processes and the competence of our employees.
-Quality management system documents and data exist in hard copy and electronic format.
+The level and type of Quality Management System documentation established for our business are continually reviewed to ensure it remains appropriate for the complexity of the interactions of our core processes and the competence of our employees.
+Quality Management System documents and data exist in hard copy and electronic format.

-The quality management system documentation includes this quality manual, quality procedures, forms and other internal and external documents and data needed to manage, perform or verify work affecting product quality.
+The Quality Management System documentation includes this Quality Manual, quality procedures, form, and other internal and external documents and data needed to manage, perform or verify work affecting product quality.

 The QMS documentation for SAI includes:

 - Work Instructions Level 4

 - Records as required by SAI Level 5